Androix777/KanjiLab/README.md

   <img src="https://github.com/user-attachments/assets/894ec4aa-62db-499a-835b-13083176d338" alt="KanjiLab Logo" width="300">
 </p>

-A fun and challenging quiz game to test your knowledge of Japanese word readings.
+A quiz game to test your knowledge of Japanese word readings.

 KanjiLab is an open-source, portable desktop application designed to test and challenge your knowledge of Japanese word readings.
 Built with Rust and Svelte using the Tauri framework, it offers a fast and responsive experience for both solo play and peer-to-peer multiplayer sessions.
 All your data is stored locally in a SQLite database, ensuring complete privacy and offline functionality.